cbeck88/strict-variant/README.md

 Known issues
 ============

-- There are still some issues with `noexcept` correctness which I would like to fix.
-It's mostly in order right now though.
 - Support multi-visitation.
 - No `constexpr` support.
 This is really extremely difficult to do in a variant at C++11 standard, it's only really feasible in C++14.
 If you want `constexpr` support